Sunshine Castle, Bli Bli

 Seating: General admission

-The Underground Opera Company has journeyed to the Sunshine Castle for ten years delighting and enlightening guests with intimate performances.
+The Underground Opera Company has journeyed to the Sunshine Castle for over ten years delighting and enlightening guests with intimate performances.

 The Sunshine Castle’s Banquet Hall in Bli Bli has become UOC’s home away from home, with our regulars coming back each year for two great seasons of opera performances with a dash of musical theatre.

 Sensational music is created by world-class performers, accompanied by an incomparable pianist, while guests are taken on a journey through each opera piece by a charismatic MC.